 For advanced skiers & boarders, we’re right on the doorstep of incredible off-piste and itinerary runs.
 Advanced explorers will enjoy the runs from the summit of Pointe de la Masse at 2804m.
 Once you have taken in the panoramic views which are regarded by many as the most beautiful in the area, challenge yourself to spot & name some of the summits you can see from here.
 The La Masse ridge offers endless variety & some legendary runs as there are so many different routes taking you down the mountain – some of our favourite tours are from the top of the Lac Noir chairlift into either the village of St Marcel or Le Chatelard.

 To find out the secret powder stashes in the Belleville Valley hire a New Generation guide for the day who will share their insider knowledge based on the conditions on the day.

 Those lucky guests that have booked the ski chalet ‘Chalet Ann‘ in Le Châtelard can simply stroll back to their chalet after this very special off-piste run.
 Whilst others can enjoy a free pick-up from one of the local restaurants and finish the day with a delicious Savoyard meal.

 Book your stay in St Martin de Belleville

-As if you need any more of a reason to visit, St Martin also has a fabulous selection of luxury ski chalets and apartments to suit all of your individual needs.
-You can go to our chalet page to view all of our luxury stays or if you have a specific request (did someone say hot tub sun terrace?) then go to our check availability page and we’ll be able to tell you which of our chalets would be best for you.
+As if you need any more reasons to visit, St Martin also has a fabulous selection of luxury ski chalets and apartments to suit all of your individual needs.
+You can go to our chalet page to view all of our luxury stays.
+Or if you have a specific request, such as a hot tub sun terrace, then go to our check availability page, and we’ll be able to tell you which of our chalets would be best for you.

-If you have any further questions about off-piste skiing or St Martin de Belleville as a resort itself then just get in touch.
+If you have any further questions about the best off-piste skiing or St Martin de Belleville as a resort itself, then just get in touch.
 We’d love to have a chat with you.